johalun/sysctl-rs/README.md

 * `value.rs`: shows how to get a sysctl value
 * `value_as.rs`: parsing values as structures
+* `value_string.rs`: parsing values as string.
+Use this for cross platform compatibility since all sysctls are strings on Linux.
 * `value_oid_as.rs`: getting a sysctl from OID constants from the `libc` crate.
 * `set_value.rs`: shows how to set a sysctl value
 * `struct.rs`: reading data into a struct